Bharath871998/Chakravhuya/README.md

 Hello All,

-This code generates "Mahabharata's Chakravhuya" using Python's module Turtle.
+This code generates "Mahabharata's Chakravyuha" using Python's module Turtle.

 Please run the code and leave your feedback on how to improve this code more efficiently.